 Camping Torremolinos: Located 10-minute from the Los Alamos beach and provides numerous facilities and excellent service to the visitors.
 The place also has its own restaurant and bar.
 Well known for its beautiful surroundings and is preferred by many as it is easily accessible.
 The staff is English speaking and super friendly, and the campsite is open throughout the year, making it an ideal destination for winter campers.
 Further information can be gathered at their website (www.campingtorremolinos.com).

-If you are travelling with a Motorhome, Camping Cabopino(www.campingcabopino.com/) and Camping la Buganvilla (www.campingbuganvilla.es) have nice locations and have rates starting from €20 (approx. $24, £17, $30 CAD, $31 AUD) per night.
+If you are travelling with a Motorhome, Camping Cabopino(www.campingcabopino.com/) and Camping la Buganvilla (www.campingbuganvilla.es) have nice locations and have rates starting from €20 (approx. $23, £17, $29 CAD, $30 AUD) per night.
 Both are located near Torremolinos.

-- Weather: The winter weather in Torremolinos (Spain) will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in Torremolinos (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Torremolinos (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.